orbeon/orbeon-forms-doc/form-runner/feature/lease.md

 ![Message showing the user relinquished the lease](../images/lease-relinquished.png)

-[SINCE Orbeon Forms 2024.1] The Lease feature is also available in Form Builder, where it prevents multiple users from concurrently editing the same form definition.
+[\[SINCE Orbeon Forms 2024.1\]](/release-notes/orbeon-forms-2024.1.md) The Lease feature is also available in Form Builder, where it prevents multiple users from concurrently editing the same form definition.

 ## Enabling the Lease feature